On the bias, risk and consistency of sample means in multi-armed bandits: Risk bounds for arms with exponential tails

 Next, for any $r >0$, define the $r$-th order iterated logarithmically discounted effective sample size of an adaptively chosen arm as

 where the expectation is over the randomness in all four sources of adaptivity.
-This quantity is nonrandom, and the subscript $\kappa$ merely differentiates it from the effective sample size of a fixed arm, and is not to be interpreted as residual randomness.
-We can also easily check that $\dbtilde{n}^{\eff,r}_\kappa$ is decreasing with respect to $r$ by using Jensen's inequality.
-The following corollary shows how to control risks of various orders by using $\dbtilde{n}^{\eff, r}_\kappa$.
-The proof of the corollary can be found in Appendix~\ref{subSec::proof_of_bound_in_fully_adap}. \begin{corollary} For any $r \in (0,1)$, the $r$-quasi-norm of the divergence can be bounded as
+We emphasize that the above quantity is nonrandom; the subscript $\kappa$ merely differentiates it from the effective sample size of a fixed arm and is not to be interpreted as residual randomness.
+One can easily check that $\dbtilde{n}^{\eff,r}_\kappa$ is decreasing with respect to $r$ by Jensen's inequality.
+The following corollary shows how to control the risk using $\dbtilde{n}^{\eff, r}_\kappa$.
+The proof can be found in Appendix~\ref{subSec::proof_of_bound_in_fully_adap}. \begin{corollary} For any $r \in (0,1)$, the $r$-quasi-norm of the divergence can be bounded as